LinnyPurple/Lachlan-George-Joey/docs/ui-components/helloworld.md

   - add 7 to cell 1
   - move the cell pointer to the left by 1 (now at cell 0).

-By this, the value of cell 1 is now 72 + 4 * 7 = 72 + 28 = 100, just 1 short of 101.
+By this, the value of cell 1 is now 72 + 4 * 7 = 72 + 28 = 100, 1 short of 101.
 All we need to do is to move the cell pointer to the right by 1, add 1, then output cell 1's value (100 + 1 = 101).

 The code to output 0 should look like this:
 ```